data-apis/scipy-2023-presentation/paper.rst

 pipelines.
 We expect these tools to be particularly valuable to array-consuming libraries in order to quickly assess API portability.

 **Coordination**: Providing a forum for coordination among array libraries (and their consumers) was the primary motivating factor behind Consortium formation and is the most important byproduct of Consortium efforts.
 By facilitating knowledge exchange among array library communities, the Consortium serves as a critical bulwark against further fragmentation and siloed technical stacks.
 Preventing such fragmentation is to the ultimate benefit of array library consumers and their communities.
 Additionally, coordination allows for orienting around a shared long-term outlook regarding future needs and possible solutions.
-We are particularly keen to explore the following areas and open
-questions: device standardization, extended data type support (including strings and datetimes), input-output (IO) APIs, support for mixing array libraries, parallelization, and optional extensions for deep learning, statistical computing, and more generally functionality which is out-of-scope, but needed in specific contexts.
+We are particularly keen to explore the following areas and open questions: device standardization, extended data type support (including strings and datetimes), input-output (IO) APIs, support for mixing array libraries, parallelization, and optional extensions for deep learning, statistical computing, and, more generally, functionality which is out-of-scope, but needed in specific contexts.

 We should also note that array API standardization is not the only standardization effort spearheaded by the Consortium.
 We are also working to